 There are more aged people in the world than ever, and their relative proportion of populations has been increasing.
-Despite this, the needs of older persons in the recent crises in the world – wars, pandemics, natural disasters, etc. – is a topic to which so far relatively little attention has been paid by international and domestic institutions.
-The conference Older Persons in Crises: Rights and Challenges aims to examine these issues in a comprehensive and solution-oriented manner.
+Despite this, the needs of older persons in the recent crises in the world – wars, pandemics, natural disasters, etc. – is a topic to which so far relatively little attention has been paid by international and domestic institutions and other actors.
+The conference Older Persons in Crises: Rights and Challenges aims to examine these issues in a comprehensive manner and seek solutions.

-The conference will be held at the University of Helsinki (Main Building, Great Hall, Fabianinkatu 33) on 20-22 March 2025.
-It is organized by The Erik Castrén Institute of International Law and Human Rights at the University of Helsinki, in association with Leo Mechelin Foundation, and HelpAge International.
+The international conference will be held at the University of Helsinki (Main Building, Great Hall, Fabianinkatu 33) on 20-22 March 2025.
+It is organized by The Erik Castrén Institute of International Law and Human Rights (Law Faculty, University of Helsinki), in association with Leo Mechelin Foundation, and HelpAge International.

 The Conference Patron is President Tarja Halonen.
 She will address the Conference on the theme Sustainable Development and Older People.